Edit Content

 The three main elements of digital leadership

-You should always consider the following three pillars when making your decisions: People, Business and Technology (MUT).
+You should always consider the following three pillars when making your decisions: Employees, Company and Technology (MUT).

 Employee (Work Design)